FAILURE ANALYSIS ON PLASTICS AND METALS

 FAILURE ANALYSIS ON PLASTICS

-Using differential scanning calorimetry (DSC), our laboratory can determine the temperature and enthalpy of fusion and crystallization, glass transition temperature, decomposition temperature, crystallinity degree and phases (fillers, blends, copolymers).
+Afterwards, using differential scanning calorimetry (DSC), our laboratory can determine the structure, the behaviour during melting and crystallization, glass transition temperature, decomposition temperature, crystallinity degree, additives and phases (fillers, blends, copolymers).

 FAILURE ANALYSIS ON METALS